使用 Spring Data CrudRepository 进行数据库访问

 The application is ready to run again.
 By replacing the JdbcTemplate with CrudRepository, the functionality didn't change hence the application should work the same way as previously.

-Get your personal language map to help you navigate Kotlin features and track your progress in studying the language.
-We will also send you language tips and useful materials on using Kotlin with Spring.
+Get your personal language map to help you navigate Kotlin features and track your progress in studying the language:

 Get the Kotlin language map